Meet Buddy, your new spirometry coach

 Fun fact: The pulmonary artery is the only artery in your body that transports deoxygenated blood.

-Many things happen every time you breathe, and your heart beats, but this entire system only takes 16 seconds to complete as you pump about five quarts of blood throughout your body every minute!
+Many things happen every time you breathe and your heart beats.
+In fact, it only takes about 20 seconds for blood to fully circulate through the body — you pump five quarts (4.73 liters) of blood throughout your body every minute!

 Unfortunately, because these two systems work so closely together, problems can arise when the lungs or the heart aren’t functioning properly.